 Sea moss is a specific type of seaweed in the red group, also known as irish moss or carrageen moss.
 The products from sea moss that are becoming very popular are mainly extracts from the sea moss, and are powders or gels and jellies made from the carrageenan (a type of polysaccharide) which is used as a thickener in many products.

-The benefits of sea moss are varied, and full of potential, although without specific approved health claims very often.
-These may include benefits for digestive health, immunity, heart health and blood sugar management.
+The benefits of sea moss are varied, and full of potential, however these benefits are largely subjective as there are still few approved health claims.
+The benefits include improved digestive health, immunity, heart health and blood sugar management.
 With the uptake by some celebrity influencers such as Kim Kardashian, products have rapidly emerged on the market although there is still much research to come to validate these benefits.

-"It is always important to consider the quality and provenance of the seaweed products you consume."
+"It is always important to consider the quality and provenance of the seaweed products you consume.
+Whole food seaweed ensures superior nutrient absorption compared to extracts."

 As always with seaweeds, and any products you eat, making sure the source and quality is well known and to the highest standard is a must.
 Sea moss can often carry heavy metals such as mercury and lead when grown in areas that do not account for pollution.
 It is always important to consider the quality and provenance of the seaweed products you consume.